krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ![alt text](/assets/async-demos/wall-filter.png "flames")

-You see all the threads even if they are sleeping or waiting on some queue for a job.
+You see all the threads even if they are sleeping or waiting in some queue for a job.
 Wall-clock shows you all of them.
 Most of the time you want to focus on the frames where your application is doing something, not when it is waiting.
 All you need to do is to filter proper stack traces.
-If you are using Spring Boot with embedded Tomcat you can filter stack traces that contains ```SocketProcessorBase.run``` method.
+If you are using Spring Boot with embedded Tomcat you can filter stack traces that contain the ```SocketProcessorBase.run``` method.
 In my viewer you can just paste it to _stack trace filter_, and you are done.
 If you want to focus on one controller, class, method, ..., it's just a matter of proper filtering.

 ### CPU - easy-peasy
 {: #cpu-easy }

-if you know that your application is CPU intensive, or you want to decrease CPU consumption, then the CPU mode is suitable.
+If you know that your application is CPU intensive, or you want to decrease CPU consumption, then the CPU mode is suitable.

 Let's prepare our application: